XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2020/xmpro-recommendations---event-intelligence-applications.md

 # XMPRO Recommendations - Event Intelligence Applications
 {% embed url="https://www.youtube.com/watch?v=Rh9G1qR6X5o" %}

 XMPRO Recommendations are advanced event alerts that combine alerts, actions, and monitoring.
-You can create recommendations based on business rules and AI logic to recommend the best next...
+You can create recommendations based on business rules and AI logic to recommend the best next actions to take when a certain event happens.

+Go to [https://xmpro.com](https://xmpro.com) if you want to learn more about how you can build real-time applications with our low-code Event Intelligence Platform.
 <details>
-<summary>Transcript</summary>XMPRO Recommendations are advanced event alerts that combine alerts, actions, and monitoring.
-You can create recommendations based on business rules and AI logic to recommend the best next...
-ex-emperor recommendations are advanced
+<summary>Transcript</summary>ex-emperor recommendations are advanced

 event alerts that combines alerts